umee-network/umee/docs/architecture/ADR-005-liquidation.md

 ## Decision

-Liquidation will require one message type `MsgLiquidate`, one per-token parameter `LiquidationIncentive`, and two global parameters `MinimumCloseFactor` and `CompleteLiquidationThreshold`.
+Liquidation will require one message type `MsgLiquidate`, two per-token parameters `LiquidationThreshold` and `LiquidationIncentive`, and two global parameters `MinimumCloseFactor` and `CompleteLiquidationThreshold`.

 The blockchain doesn't issue any event to signal that a borrow position can be liquidated, nor provide a list of valid targets.
 Liquidators will have to use an off-chain tools to query their nodes periodically.